 We primarily market UAN products to agricultural customers and ammonia products to agricultural and industrial customers.
-UAN and ammonia, including freight, accounted for approximately 65% and 28%, respectively, of total net sales for the year ended December 31, 2021.
+UAN and ammonia, including freight, accounted for approximately 70% and 24%, respectively, of total net sales for the year ended December 31, 2022.

 UAN and ammonia are primarily distributed by truck or railcar.
-If delivered by truck, products are most commonly sold on a free-on-board ("FOB") shipping point basis, and freight is normally arranged by the customer.
-We operate a fleet of railcars for use in product delivery.
-If delivered by railcar, products are most commonly sold on a FOB destination point basis, and we typically arrange the freight.
+If delivered by truck, products are most commonly sold on a shipping point basis, and freight is normally arranged by the customer.
+We also utilize a fleet of railcars for use in product delivery.
+If delivered by railcar, products are most commonly sold on a destination point basis, and we typically arrange the freight.